 There are lots of reasons you might want access to professional quality photography.
-For a website, blog post, a printed article or advert, or even a homework project.
+For a new website, a blog post, a printed article or an advert, or even a homework project.
 Until recently professional images came at a price.
 Photographer’s after all are like the rest of us, they need to earn a living.
 However, there are a new breed of photographers now, that have found ways to pursue a professional career and give a sizeable amount of work away for free.
-This post lists my favorite and most used free image sites, and the ones I think are the best.
+This post lists my favourite and most used free image sites, and the ones I think are the best.

 Pixabay is one of my favorite sources, and usually my first stop when I’m looking for material for a new website or design project.
 Their large collection of 750,000+ photos, illustrations and vector graphics, and over 3000 videos, means they usually have something that fits my brief.
 All the content on the site has to pass their strict quality control standards, so you could potentially use any file you find.
 All photos, graphics, and videos are free to use under the Creative Commons licence.
 Some sites may ask you for attribution, by providing a link back to their website.
 However, any files you download from Pixabay can be used without any attribution, though I’m sure they’d appreciate it if you did give them a credit.